Decision problems for word-hyperbolic semigroups: Abstract

 \section{Abstract}

 This paper studies decision problems for semigroups that are word-hy\-per\-bol\-ic in the sense of Duncan \& Gilman.
 A fundamental investigation reveals that the natural definition of a `word-hy\-per\-bol\-ic structure' has to be strengthened slightly in order to define a unique semigroup up to isomorphism.
-It is proved that every word-hy\-per\-bol\-ic semigroup has word problem solvable in polynomial time (improving on the previous exponential-time algorithm).
+The isomorphism problem is proven to be undecidable for word-hyperbolic semigroups (in contrast to the situation for word-hyperbolic groups).
+It is proved that it is undecidable whether a word-hyperbolic semigroup is automatic, asynchronously automatic, biautomatic, or asynchronously biautomatic.
+(These properties do not hold in general for word-hyperbolic semigroups.)
+It is proved that the uniform word problem for word-hy\-per\-bol\-ic semigroup is solvable in polynomial time (improving on the previous exponential-time algorithm).
 Algorithms are presented for deciding whether a word-hy\-per\-bol\-ic semigroup is a monoid, a group, a completely simple semigroup, a Clifford semigroup, or a free semigroup.